pyratlib/pyrat/README.md

 # Data
 ------

-The data is hosted here in the repository and in [Zenodo](https://zenodo.org/record/5522145)
+The data is available in [Zenodo](https://zenodo.org/record/5522145)

 # Examples
 -----------